COA Process

 Removal of Artificial Siding: Total removal of asbestos, asphalt or other artificial siding when the original siding is to be repaired and repainted.
 Replacement with siding other than the original constitutes a major work.

-Replacement of Exterior Stairs, Landing and Steps: Repair or replacement of exterior stairs or steps which are made of masonry, rock or painted wood and are similar to styles found in the District.
+Exterior Stairs, Landing, Steps and entryways: Repair or replacement of exterior stairs, steps, ramps or flooring which are made of masonry, rock, painted wood or comparable materials and are similar to styles found in the District.
+Install new exterior stairs, landings, or steps in the Main Street Local Historic District on side or rear facades that are not visible from King Street, Church Street or an avenue.

 Replacement of Missing Details: Replacement of missing or deteriorated siding and trim, porch floors, ceilings, columns and balustrade or other architectural details with new materials identical to the original details.